bluwy/whyframe/docs/src/pages/docs/integrations/astro.md

 $ npm install -D @whyframe/astro
 ```

-Since `iframe`s are dynamic, you need a UI framework setup for Astro, e.g. [Svelte](https://docs.astro.build/en/guides/integrations-guide/svelte/), [Vue](https://docs.astro.build/en/guides/integrations-guide/vue/), [Solid](https://docs.astro.build/en/guides/integrations-guide/solid-js/), etc. This will render contents within the `iframe` as a Svelte component, for example.
+Since `iframe`s are dynamic, you need a UI framework setup for Astro, e.g. [Svelte](https://docs.astro.build/en/guides/integrations-guide/svelte/), [Vue](https://docs.astro.build/en/guides/integrations-guide/vue/), [Solid](https://docs.astro.build/en/guides/integrations-guide/solid-js/), etc. This will render HTML within the `iframe` using the framework.

 Since Astro is also UI framework-agnostic, you can also install other integrations like `@whyframe/svelte` so it runs on Svelte files too!
-The difference between `@whyframe/astro` is that that `@whyframe/svelte` scans inside `.svelte` files, while `@whyframe/astro` scans `.astro` files only.
+The difference between it and `@whyframe/astro` is that `@whyframe/svelte` scans `.svelte` files only, and `@whyframe/astro` scans `.astro` files only.

 ## Setup

-`whyframe` works at the bundler level, so the packages are Vite plugins.
+`whyframe` works on the bundler level, so the packages are simply Vite plugins.
 You can initialize these plugins in your `astro.config.mjs`:

 ```js
 import { defineConfig } from 'astro/config'